 Each dynamic service message sequence is a unique transaction with an associated unique transaction identifier.
 The DSA/DSC transactions consist of a request/response/acknowledge sequence.
 The DSD transactions consist of a request/response sequence.
 The response messages will return a confirmation code of okay unless some exception condition was detected.
 The acknowledge messages will return the confirmation code in the response unless a new exception condition arises.
 A more detailed state diagram, including transition states, is shown below.
-Separate diagrams are provided for the CM and CMTS as there as subtle differences between them.
 The detailed actions for each transaction will be given in the following sections.